autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click My Groups if the user is logged in.
 3. If the user isn't logged in, they won't have access to the My Groups tab until they log in.

 Reason for REVISED: We revised this requirement because we made the decision to not display the My Groups tab if the user isn't logged in.
 Once the user logs in, they will then have access to the My Groups tab.
+We made this decision as it made sense from a permissions standpoint to limit the functionality of the application until the user logs in to their account.

 20. **COMPLETE** The system must have a Log In tab on the nav bar, redirecting the user to the Log In page when clicked.
 The system must change the Log In element to Log Out once a user has logged in.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In, taking them to the log in screen.
 3. Once the user logs in, the element should change to Log Out, vice versa.

-### Log in
+### Log in IMPOSSIBLE

 - Reasoning for IMPOSSIBLE: We made the decision to delete this feature from our application as we chose to use Google for identity management purposes.
 We chose to do this as we wanted to restrict the application to only UW email users (at least for now).
-This decision makes the log in process easier and more elegant for users when they access our application and sign in to their UW account.
+This decision makes the log in process easier and more elegant for users when they access our application and sign into their UW Gmail account.

 21. **IMPOSSIBLE** Users must be able to type into the email and password text box.